Reception New Starter Information September 2022

 The School Day

 Reception class children come into school, via the Early Years gate located at the front of the school, onto the Early Years playground.
 There will always be a member of staff, on the gate to greet you and your child in the morning.
-We encourage you to say goodbye to your child at the gate and allow the teacher to help settle them into the classroom.
+We encourage you to say goodbye to your child at their classroom door and allow the teacher to help settle them into the classroom.

-3.10pm – End of school day (The gate will open at 3.05pm, please ensure you collect your child on time)
+3.15pm – End of school day (The gate will open at 3.10pm, please ensure you collect your child on time, if you have an older sibling with suggest that you collect your younger child first)

 Your child will need to wear school uniform, this can be seen in the photo below: